 Ultimately, your revenue model represents the various offensive attacks in your playbook.
 Once things start going sideways, it’ll serve as a powerful tool to help adapt to new scenarios, and make informed decisions that move the yardsticks forward.

 “You need to have a plan even for the worst scenario.
 It doesn’t mean that it will always work; it doesn’t mean that you will always be successful.
 But you will always be prepared and at your best.”

 Before we dig into the weeds, it’ll be helpful to understand the difference between a revenue stream, and a revenue model.

 In short, a revenue stream represents one of the specific ways you’re making money (i.e. sales from a single product).
 However, a revenue model is the combined sum of all your revenue streams put together.

-As an example, if we consider the pricing model of Stripe, they charge a flat rate per transaction, and a percentage of the overall amount.
+As an example, if we consider the pricing model of Stripe, they charge a flat rate per transaction and a percentage of the total amount.
 On their income statement, they may want to have both of these broken out as two separate revenue streams.
-The reason they’d want to do this is because the flat rate indicates the volume of transactions, and the percentage fee would tell them the total currency volume.
-These revenue streams taken together would then make up their revenue model.
+The reason they’d want to do this is the flat rate indicates the volume of transactions, and the percentage fee would communicate the total currency volume.
+These revenue streams taken together would then make up the revenue model.